latifkabir/BrightSTAR/starSim/README.md

 - `StRoot/StSpinPool/StFmsTriggerMaker`: For Jet reconstruction level trigger (FMS-JP1, JP2 etc) simulation.
 This module is available from early tag.
 It (`StFmsTriggerMaker`) is still availale under CVS or github [here](https://github.com/star-bnl/star-cvs/tree/master/StRoot/StSpinPool/StFmsTriggerMaker).
 But it is not included in the release and hence also missing in the doxygen class references.
 It has been downloaded from star-cvs github commit `7e89155618e7363f6b2987e3a1d43536b64fe6e8`, download date Sep 1, 2020.

-- The above StFmsTriggerMaker has issue at Line `writeDsmData()` causing crash that looks like DB issue.
-Just comment out that line and it would work fine.

 The Synchronization Issue: Pythia vs MuDst/Jet Tree
 ------------------------------------------------